 In the Garden

 All types of mint (including sweet mint, spearmint, peppermint, and chocolate mint) are fast-growing, spreading plants, so you must give them a place to spread without getting in the way, or plant them in a pot.
 Mint sends out runners that spread above and just below the ground, quickly forming large, lush green patches.
 In the right place it makes a pretty seasonal ground cover.
 You can also contain mint in tight places such as between pavers of a walkway where your feet will brush against the leaves to release its fragrance.

 Plant mint in the spring, or in the fall in frost-free climates, setting seedlings 18 to 24 inches apart.
 Try growing mint in a pot where you can keep it in check and handy near the kitchen for a constant supply of sprigs.
-Add water-retaining polymer to the potting soil to be sure that it stays moist.
+To give roots an ideal growing environment, fill the pot with Miracle-Gro® Moisture Control® Potting Mix, which helps protect against over- and under-watering.

 In the ground, select a damp area in your garden in either full sun or part shade.
 Mint prefers fertile soil with a pH from 6.0 to 7.0.
 Mint is plenty vigorous on its own, but will appreciate a little fertilizer every couple of weeks, especially if you harvest a lot.
 One good choice is Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, so you can feed your mint all the nutrition it needs at the same time you water.
 (Be sure to follow label directions.)
 Keep the soil moist and mulch around the plant to keep its roots moist.